nicholemr/grocerylistapp/README.md

 ### Updating the Grocery List

+![adding to list](https://github.com/nicholemr/grocerylistapp/blob/master/READme/addingItems.gif)

+#### ReactJS

+The application's front-end was built entirely on ReactJS.

+The grocery list data is stored in the state variable of a React class component at the top of the component tree.
+This data flows down the component tree using React properties to components in the list view, where each item is itself another React component.

+#### Search Suggestions

 Search suggestions were implemented using a Trie data structure programmed in Python.
 The tree is formed using the food items from my database, and the search algorithm traverses tree nodes and returns the matching results.

 On the front-end, a ReactJS class component tracks user input using its state, where each state change sends a request to the server’s API.
 Each successful request sends back a JSON object with suggestion items then displayed by the component.

-![adding to list](https://github.com/nicholemr/grocerylistapp/blob/master/READme/addingItems.gif)

-### ReactJS

-The application's front-end was built entirely on ReactJS.

-The grocery list data is stored in the state variable of a React class component at the top of the component tree.
-This data flows down the component tree using React properties to components in the list view, where each item is itself another React component.

 ## Installation
 ```